nuejs/nue/packages/nuejs.org/docs/techical-details.md

 No external dependencies

-Total size of all repositories is roughly ~7800 lines of code and around 2MB of files under node_modules.

 ## How it works
-Nue processes your project through the following steps:
+Nuekit processes your project through the following steps:

 1. File System Scanning
 - Scans all directories and files